Great Plains: Social life

 The railroads opened up the Great Plains for settlement, making it possible to ship wheat and other crops at low cost to the urban markets in the East and overseas.
 Homestead land was free for American settlers.
 Railroads sold their land at cheap rates to immigrants in the expectation that they would generate traffic as soon as farms were established.
 Immigrants poured in, especially from Germany and Scandinavia.
 On the plains, very few single men attempted to operate a farm or ranch by themselves; they understood the need for a hard-working wife and numerous children to handle the many responsibilities.
 During the early years of settlement, farm women played an integral role in assuring family survival by working outdoors.
 After approximately one generation, women increasingly left the fields, thus redefining their roles within the family.
 New technology encouraged women to turn to domestic roles, including sewing and washing machines.
 Media and government extension agents promoted the "scientific housekeeping" movement, along with county fairs which featured achievements in home cookery and canning, advice columns for women regarding farm book keeping, and home economics courses in the schools.

 The eastern image of farm life in the prairies emphasized the isolation of the lonely farmer and wife, yet plains residents created busy social lives for themselves.
 They often sponsored activities which combined work, food, and entertainment, such as barn raisings, corn huskings, quilting bees, Grange meetings, church activities and school functions.
 Women organized shared meals and potluck events, as well as extended visits among families.

 20th century

+Progressive Era

+The Progressive movement was a reform movement that took place in all parts of the country during the late 19th and early 20th centuries.
+The movement sought to address social, political, and economic problems that had arisen as a result of the Industrial Revolution.
+Progressives believed that the government could play a role in solving these problems by regulating businesses, protecting workers, and providing social welfare programs.

+The Plains states were a hotbed of Progressive activity.
+Many of the reforms that were enacted at the national level were first implemented in the Plains states.
+For example, the initiative and referendum process, which allows voters to directly enact laws, was first adopted in South Dakota in 1898.
+The direct primary, which allows voters to choose their party's candidates in primary elections, was first adopted in Wisconsin in 1903.

+Progressive reformers in the Great Plains focused on high priority issues, especially: